 Following a calling to serve the Body of Christ is one of the most important decisions a person can make.
 Ministry is accomplished on many levels, both in the lay state as well as in the clerical.
 It takes a very unique person, however, to accept the yoke of ordination.
 It is not an easy calling to serve as a deacon or priest.
 Often, it means confronting the glamor of the world and becoming David to Goliath.
 In the Society of Mercy, the vast majority of our clergy are "priest-workers."
 This was defined by Archbishop Barrington-Evans in 1962 as "taking already mature men accepted in business and industry into the ministry."
 The ministry of clergy can be varied in the Society of Mercy--those who are ordained may be called to parish work, chaplaincy, social service work, counseling, etc. For a priest, however, ministry must be inherently sacramental in whatever venue they are called to serve.

 To pursue ordination, a candidate must first become familiar with the Society of Mercy to discern if it is the place in which they are being called to serve.
 The process for ordination is an introspective journey, and cannot be considered lightly.
 We shy away from "culture warriors" or people who feel their calling is to regulate how mercy is distributed, as well as those who seek the priesthood because of their impassioned views on modern issues.
 The Society misters to all people, especially those who have been abandoned or excluded by the institutional church.
 Priesthood is above all an interior journey and a path of service.
 There are other groups where individuals can be ordained quickly--the Society encourages candidates to consider how this process affects their soul.
-Men are ordained who are assenting to our Articles of Belief and are celibate or have a helpmate, and sexual orientation is unimportant.
+Men are ordained who are assenting to our Articles of Belief and are celibate, married, or have a helpmate, and we do not discriminate based on sexual orientation.

 An applicant will inquire and will have a period of discernment.
 During this time, the candidate will familiarize himself with the Society as well as maintain frequent contact with clergy.